rcpenny/learning/lc-design-patterns/SOLID.md

 SOLID principle

-1. Single responsibility principle a class should only be responsible for 1 job, there is only one reason to edit this class.
+1. Single responsibility principle a class should have a single responsbility. that is, only changse to one part of the software's specification should be able to affect the specification of the class.
 2. Open-Close principle
-  a class, module or a function should be close for modification and open for extension.
+	Softeare entities should be open for extension, but close for modification.
 3. Liskov substitution principle child-class could fully replace its parent, which means inheritance only extends functionalities but not break parent-class's original feature.